George Jackson (song): Commercial reception

 "George Jackson" was a Top 40 hit in the Netherlands, and on the US Billboard charts.
 The song debuted on the Billboard Hot 100 chart at #93 on December 4, 1971, peaking at #33, and remained on the charts for 7 weeks.
-The "Big Band version" was later included on the 1978 album Masterpieces, released in Japan and Australia.
-This package was removed from iTunes in December 2009.
-The acoustic version is available on the Side Tracks double album, included in the box set Bob Dylan – The Complete Album Collection Vol.1, released in 2013.
+The "Big Band version" was later included on the 1978 album Masterpieces, released in Japan, New Zealand, and Australia.
+Both the acoustic and big band versions were released on the 2013 Side Tracks double album, included in the box set Bob Dylan – The Complete Album Collection Vol.1 and also released separately.

+Critical reception

+Billboard called it "a potent piece of message material in a new Dylan bag."
+Cash Box said that "political Dylan is back."
+Record World called it "penetrating commentary" and said that "the ever-relevant Dylan, who watched the river flow for a while, jumps head first into the current."

 Social reception

 The song came out after a long hiatus from Dylan after his motorcycle accident.
 The release did cause controversy in some radio stations due to both the song's contentious subject, and the use of an explicit lyric in the third verse.
 Some stations opted to censor the term, while others opted not to play the song at all.